gregoris-io/Linux-Scripts/README.md

 ## Script 02
 Installs software from Flathub rather than using Snap's.
 To search for software either use the online GUI (https://flathub.com/), or you can use the command "flatpak search [aplication name]" in the CLI of the terminal.
+Then add the Application ID the CLI returns to the command, and your good to go!